Guide to DRM-Free Living: Audio

 - The Inevitable Rise and Liberation of NiggyTardust! by Saul Williams can be purchased as a collection of MP3 files (encoded at either 192kbs or 320kbs), or in the lossless and free FLAC audio format.
 They state: "All files are 100% DRM Free."

 - They Might Be Giants are a rock band from Brooklyn, NY with a variety of DRM-free downloads.

 - Jonathan Coulton Folk rock singer and songwriter, Jonathan Coulton, is selling his music (by album and by individual song) in lossless FLAC format, 192kbps MP3 format, as well as the MP3+G Karaoke format.

 - Nine Inch Nails -- Trent Reznor and his band Nine Inch Nails have released a 36 track instrumental collection entitled Ghosts I-V. The first 9 tracks are available at no-cost as "high-quality, DRM-free MP3s, including the complete PDF."
 They note that MP3s were encoded using the free software program, LAME, at 320kbps.

 - InAndOut Cologne hosts free culture folk music to listen to and/or buy.

 - Voluntocracy Music hosts libre folk music with ABC source, sheet music PDFs and MIDI files.

 - Digitally Imported is a multi-channel internet radio service that focuses exclusively on Electronic Music.
 Today, our team of curators sift through petabytes of new releases and back catalogs to find only the best from each genre or style.

-- La Noche del Hombre Lobo (The Night of The Warewolf) Independent Radio Channel plays DRM-free music
+- La Noche del Hombre Lobo (The Night of The Werewolf) Independent Radio, Dub Channel, and Pop Rock Channel plays DRM-free music of various genres.